PearlR/quote-generator/README.md

 # quote-generator

-Broc and I are making a quote generator.
+Broc and I made a quote generator; we even painted the background image.

+To check it out go to: https://pearlr.github.io/quote-generator/